jayP308/nghi-yo-massage/README.md

 * [Contacts](#contacts)

 ## Usage
-This app is use to search books base on titles or genres and able to bookmark and save.
+This app is use contact massage therapist, be able to see services that is being offered.

 ## Description
 This app includes a landing page where user can search for a any book without being logged in but wont be able to save the book.
 Users are free to signup and will serve the same function as the homepage where searching for books, the only difference is that once user is logged in, they are able to save books that will be stored in a page called "Saved Books".
 Not only logged in user can save books, they are able to delete them.
 Each book that is being saved is attached to the logged in users only and will only be visible to the user.
 Lastly, a logout button that allows users to exit out of their account.